-- What they should expect to be asked to do/not do? - Their working remit re-visited from Session 1. - Guidance and support they should expect to receive from their deployer, for example; - policies, (for example, risk assessments, operating procedures); - induction (for example, venue/equipment/activity specific); - shadowing opportunities, working with someone more experienced; - advice and support for specific sessions (for example, weather, craft, medical, etc.). - Gaining experience (first with support and then working on their own).
+- What they should expect to be asked to do/not do? - Their working remit re-visited from session 1. - Guidance and support they should expect to receive from their deployer, for example; - Share and discuss Deploying a Paddlesport Instructor guidance - policies, (for example, risk assessments, operating procedures); - induction (for example, venue/equipment/activity specific); - shadowing opportunities, working with someone more experienced; - advice and support for specific sessions (for example, weather, craft, medical, etc.). - Gaining experience (first with support and then working on their own).

-- The importance of completing safeguarding and first aid training if not already done. - Check if there is anything that anyone is worried about. - What to do if things go wrong or they are finding something too difficult, who to talk to, the chain of responsibility.
+- The importance of completing safeguarding and first aid training, if not already done. - Check if there is anything that anyone is worried about. - What to do if things go wrong or they are finding something too difficult, who to talk to, the chain of responsibility.